Can NoFollow Links Hurt You?

 I ran a search for the blogs and selected only "NoFollow" ones.
 Finally, I got 18 approved comments on the "NoFollow" blogs with the PageRank from 3 to 6.

-A week later, on March 3, 2008 I went to the search engines and entered my keywords free wesite sumission to see the results.
+A week later, I went to the search engines and entered my keywords free wesite sumission to see the results.

 I found www.fastdirectorysubmitter.com on the 55th place in Google (no change).
 Neither MSN nor Yahoo showed my site.
 Instead, in MSN and Yahoo I found the blogs where I had left comments.
 It means that the search engines indexed those blogs but my website did not show up in the search results.